parasite24/Crop-Recommendation/README.md

 To run:

-- Open the file "crop_recommendation_and_prediction.ipynb" inside code folder in your jupyter notebook and run all the cells by Shift + Enter.
+- Open the file "crop_recommendation_and_prediction.ipynb" in your jupyter notebook and run all the cells by Shift + Enter.